josehpena/findYourCaterer/notes.md

 # Should return -1 when the budget sended is 0 and the number of person is 1.
 OK
 # Should return type 1 when the budget and people sended are 15 and 1 respectively

+# Should return type 2 when the budget and people sended are 20 and 1 respectively